simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Otter, 407

-Pa-bon lha, 380
+Pa-bön lha, 380

 Padmasambhava, 14, 354-355

-Painted banners.
-See Banners
+Painted banners. *See* Banners

 Paintings, Bön, 355. *See also* Frescoes